 I am pretty sure I am doing the right thing by leaving at this time, but I will miss those kids terribly.
 Their easy gratitude and love is rewarding; their friendship is automatic and unconditional.

 It dawned on me yesterday during the drive to Windhoek that this is the very first time in my life that I feel like I have done something important.
 It is a good feeling, especially since I am young enough to carry on with these programs.
-I feel like my role now is to get some funds raised and oversee the transformation of MYO from an idea to a real program that can shelter and mentor 25 or 30 kids a year to give them a better chance at college and being a caring, engaged, and compassionate adult.
+I feel like my role now is to get some funds raised and oversee the transformation of MYO from an idea to a real program that can educate and mentor 100 or so kids a year to give them a better chance at college and being a caring, engaged, and compassionate adult.
 MYO needs to be more than just a thought or gesture.

-This morning I came to the airport three hours before my flight to make sure I had plenty of time to find the long term storage facility.
+This morning I came to the Johannesburg airport three hours before my flight to make sure I had plenty of time to find the long term storage facility.
 It took about five minutes, so I am having coffee, reading papers, and watching CNN.
 It seems that Air Tanzania does not even open until one hour before the flight.

 I have to take American dollars into Tanzania as it seems that is how everyone wants to be paid.
 I went to Thomas Cook to convert my Namibia Dollars to USD.
 They charged me two commissions (rationalization is that I have to change the Namibia Dollars into Rand and the Rand into USD).
 Even though the Namibia Dollar is pegged to the Rand they still charge a commission for making that change and then on top they charged another transaction charge.
 Part of my crankiness I guess, but I am sick of the countries in this area getting deeper and deeper into my pocket for every little thing.
 It is shameless to have to pay a double commission and a transaction charge to this fucking company and it just seems that every time you make a transaction, in tourist areas, they do everything they can to rip you off.
 Clearly I am not myself–I just am not feeling well about leaving the children behind.
 It feels like abandonment and I am very much on edge.